akamai/httpie-edgegrid/README.rst

 Advisories
 ----------

-Starting with HTTPie version 2.3.0 uploads are streamed, causing an issue posting JSON payloads as those don't include a content-length causing an error with the Edgegrid authentication libraries.
-You can use the workaround below Akamai updates the https://github.com/akamai/AkamaiOPEN-edgegrid-python library.
-See https://github.com/akamai/AkamaiOPEN-edgegrid-python/issues/49 for more details
+Starting with HTTPie version 2.3.0 uploads are streamed, causing an issue posting JSON payloads as those don't include a content-length causing an error with the `Edgegrid authentication libraries <https://github.com/akamai/AkamaiOPEN-edgegrid-python>`_.
+See `Issue #49 <https://github.com/akamai/AkamaiOPEN-edgegrid-python/issues/49>`_ for more details